Digital Media and Communication for Health & Politics Research Group

 DMC's current projects:

-* Relationships between Social Media Use, Exposure to Vaccine Misinformation, and Online Health Information Seeking Behaviors (Led by Lian Kim)
+- Relationships between Social Media Use, Exposure to HPV Vaccine Misinformation, and Health Information Seeking (Led by Lian Kim)

 .